 This is useful for small deployments with few branch offices, but in this example, the company wants to use one Gateway Wireless Controller on the Firebox from the headquarters location to discover and manage all AP devices at headquarters and remote branch office locations through branch office VPNs (BOVPN).

-This solution is intended for use with AP devices managed locally on a Gateway Wireless Controller on a Firebox.
+This configuration example is intended for use with AP devices managed locally on a Gateway Wireless Controller on a Firebox.
 WatchGuard also provides a Wi-Fi Cloud management solution that allows you to manage your enterprise wireless networks in all company locations with cloud-based management.
-For more information, see WatchGuard Wi-Fi Cloud.
+For more information, go to WatchGuard Wi-Fi Cloud.

 This configuration example is provided as a basic guide.
 Your actual network environment may require additional configuration.

 You can use a Gateway Wireless Controller on a Firebox at the headquarters location to manage AP devices installed locally and also at remote branch office locations over a branch office VPN.

 All AP devices must be paired to the Gateway Wireless Controller from your headquarters location and then assigned appropriate static IP addresses for installation at the remote branch offices.
 When the remote AP devices are installed at the branch offices, the Gateway Wireless Controller at the headquarters location will be able to communicate with and manage the AP devices through the branch office VPN.

 This configuration example has these requirements: